Fitness Term Meanings

 Ergonomics.
 The science of designing a job, equipment and/or workplace to fit the worker.
 The goal is to optimize the “fit” between each worker and his or her work environment to optimize performance and reduce the risk of repetitive strain injuries

 Exercise.
-Physical activity that is planned, structured, repetitive and purposive in the sense that the improvement or maintenance of one or more components of physical fitness is the objective.
-“Exercise” and “exercise training” are frequently used interchangeably and generally refer to physical activity performed with the primary purpose of improving or maintaining physical fitness, physical performance, or health.
+Physical activity that is planned, structured and repetitive in the sense that the improvement or maintenance of one or more components of physical fitness is the goal.
+“Exercise” and “exercise training” are often used interchangeably and generally refer to physical activity performed with the primary purpose of improving or maintaining physical fitness, physical performance, or health.

 Flexion and extension describe movements that affect the angle between two parts of the body.